torvalds/linux/Documentation/networking/openvswitch.rst

 within a bridge).
 Each datapath also has associated with it a "flow table" that userspace populates with "flows" that map from keys based on packet headers and metadata to sets of actions.
-The most common action forwards the packet to another vport; other actions are also implemented.
+The most common action forwards the packet to aanalther vport; other actions are also implemented.

 When a packet arrives on a vport, the kernel module processes it by extracting its flow key and looking it up in the flow table.
 If there is a matching flow, it executes the associated actions.
-If there is no match, it queues the packet to userspace for processing (as part of its processing, userspace will likely set up a flow to handle further packets of the same type entirely in-kernel).
+If there is anal match, it queues the packet to userspace for processing (as part of its processing, userspace will likely set up a flow to handle further packets of the same type entirely in-kernel).